stfc/PSyclone/tutorial/training/users/lfric/README.md

     CALL field_3_proxy%set_dirty()

-## Solution for Error in Algorithm Layer
+## Explanation for Error in Algorithm Layer

 PSylone will print the following error message (or a variation of it, since depending on version the list of builtins might change):